-- B. Individual property vehicular entrances:
+B. Individual property vehicular entrances:

-- 1. A broad set back to greenway in character with the two main entries is desired.
+1. A broad set back to greenway in character with the two main entries is desired.

-- 2. Separate pedestrian throughfare from main roadways is encouraged.
+2. Separate pedestrian throughfare from main roadways is encouraged.

-- C. Side and Rear Boundaries:
+C. Side and Rear Boundaries:

-- l.
-A minimum horizontal dimension of

-15' should be landscaped along the entire

-interior property lines

-or boundaries except

-when adjacent to open
+1. A minimum horizontal dimension of 15' should be landscaped along the entire interior property lines or boundaries except when adjacent to open space.

-space.

-- 2. Trees in this area should conform to the Landscape Master Plan and Plant List, pg.
+2. Trees in this area should conform to the Landscape Master Plan and Plant List, pg.
 41.

-- 3. Planting Design-A meandering natural look of tree placement is desired.
+3. Planting Design-A meandering natural look of tree placement is desired.

-- 4. Sloping areas Consult slope area planting requirements for guidelines.
+4. Sloping areas -Consult slope area planting requirements for guidelines.

-Slope Areas:

-1. Slope areas should be landscaped per the Landscape Master Plan and Master slope area landscaping should utilize the required trees listed in the Master Plant List for any given site.

-Shrubs should b. be installed at the rate of one shrub per 100 square feet of slope landscape area.
-Trees should be installed at a rate of one tree per 400 square feet of slope landscape area.

-c·. be massed at the toe of slopes to mask transitional grading , areas.

-Tree placement on slopes should favor the toe and middle areas of slopes.

-- E. Approximately Level Areas.

-- 1. A ratio of 1 tree or large shrub per 200 square feet of landscape area is considered minimum.
+Level Areas.
+A ratio of 1 tree or large shrub per 200 square feet of landscape area is considered minimum.
+Use of a low

-- 2. Use of a low ground cover is encouraged in areas adjacent to zones of high pedestrian traffic.
+2. ground cover is encouraged in areas adjacent to zones of high pedestrian traffic.

-- 3. Trees should conform to the Master Plant List, pg.
+Trees should 3. conform to the Master Plant List, pg.
 41.

-- 4. Emphasis should be placed on development of a special design character at building entrances.
+Emphasis should 4. be placed on development of a special design character at building entrances.

-- 5. Uniformity of tree canopy is encouraged around buildings.
+5. Uniformity of tree canopy is encouraged around buildings.

-- F. Undeveloped

-Site Areas Undeveloped site areas designated for future use

-and expansion should

-be maintained in a

-week and debris-free

-condition, but need

-not be landscaped.

-Graded areas, however,

-will require necessary

-plant cover to prevent soil erosion.
+F. Undeveloped Site Areas - Undeveloped site areas designated for future use and expansion should be maintained in a week and debris-free condition, but need not be landscaped.
+Graded areas, however, will require necessary plant cover to prevent soil erosion.

-- G. Outdoor Storage Areas - All outdoor storage areas should be visually screened on all sides (except at access points) to a vertical height of eight feet.
-Outdoor storage areas should be meant to include all company-owned and operated motor vehicles, with the exception of passenger vehicles.
+G. Outdoor Storage Areas - All outdoor storage areas should be visually screened on all sides (except at access points) to a vertical height of eight feet.
+Outdoor storage areas should be meant to include all company-owned and operated motor vehicles, with the exception of . passenger vehicles.
 Planting should be used to soften hard materials where such are used for screening.

-- H. Loading Areas The perimeter of all

-loading areas should

-be visually screened

-on all sides to a

-vertical height of

-eight feet.
-Planting

-should be used to

-soften hard materials

-which are used for

-screening.
+Loading Areas -H. The perimeter of all loading areas should be visually screened on all sides to a vertical height of eight feet.
+Planting should be used to soften hard materials which are used for screening.

-- I. Refuse Collection Areas.
+I. Refuse Collection Areas.

-- 1. All outdoor refuse collection areas should be visually screened on all sides to a vertical height of six feet except at access points.
+1. All outdoor refuse collection areas should be visually screened on all sides to a vertical height of six feet except at access points.

-- 2. Plant materials should be used to soften whatever hard materials are used for screening.
+Plant materials 2. should be used to soften whatever hard materials are used for screening.

-- J. Parking Areas:

-- 1. Parking areas adjacent to pedestrian and vehicular thorough-fares should screen vehicles from potential sightlines.
+Parking Areas: J. 1.
+Parking areas adjacent to pedestrian and vehicular thoroughfares should screen vehicles from potential sightlines.

-- 2. Creation of large planting islands (tree groves) is encouraged as opposed to smaller regimented pockets of individual trees.
+2. Creation of large planting islands (tree groves) is encouraged as opposed to smaller regimented pockets of individual trees.

-- A random 3. spacing of trees in a "windrow" fashion is required in parking lots adjacent to Interstate 5.
+A random 3. spacing of trees in a "windrow" fashion is required in parking lots adjacent to Interstate 5.
 The effect desired is a lineal placement of trees to create view corridors into the site from the freeway while at the same time setting up a dense visual barrier parallel to neighboring residential areas to the west.

-- 4. Evergreen trees with spreading canopies are encouraged in this area for shading purposes. - 5.
-Trees should conform to the Master Plant List, pg.
-41. - K. Telephone, Electrical Service and other utilities Transformers, terminal equipment, etc. should be visually screened from view by use of landscaping. - L. Provisions for a small recreational facility for employees is encouraged (i.e. basketball half-court, outdoor racquetball/tennis backboard, horseshoes, shuffle board, jogging par course, etc.)
+4. Evergreen trees with spreading canopies are encouraged in this area for shading purposes.

+Trees should 5. conform to the Master Plant List, pg.
+41.

+Telephone, Κ. Electrical Service and other utilities -Transformers, terminal equipment, etc. should be visually screened from view by use of landscaping.

+Provisions for L. a small recreational facility for employees is encouraged (i.e. basketball half-court. outdoor racquetball/ tennis backboard. horseshoes, shuffle board, jogging par course, etc.)

-- A. Landscape Grading and Drainage Criteria. - 1.
-Slope sculpturing, site grading, mounding, and berming. - a.
-Manufactured slopes shall be contoured in a "natural" way if possible with slope gradients no greater than 2:1 (2 foot horizontal to 1 foot vertical). - b.
-Stockpile acceptable topsoil whenever possible. - c.
-Earth berms should be rounded and natural in character. - d.
-Maximum allowable (mowable) slope for grass is 3:1, 4:1 slope is preferred.
+A. Landscape Grading and Drainage Criteria.

+1. Slope sculpturing, site grading, mounding, and berming.

+a.
+Manufactured slopes shall be contoured in a "natural" way if possible with slope gradients no greater than 2:1 (2 foot horizontal to 1 foot vertical).

+b.
+Stockpile

+acceptable topsoil

+whenever possible.

+c.
+Earth berms

+should be rounded and

+natural in character.

+d.
+Maximum allowable (mowable) slope

+for grass is 3:1, 4:1

+slope is preferred.